Ashantiaja/CS480-ComputerGraphics/PA2/README.md

 # Dependencies, Building, and Running

 ## Project Description
-The program creates a cube that spins and rotates about the origin.
+The program allows the user to change the direction of the cube and to stop and start it from spinning.

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).